-Practical Hands-on Experience- The program is planning to offer a faculty and student led outpatient clinic that will offer free to low-cost clinical services to clients of all ages promoting development, safety and aging in place in the environment of choice for special population groups.
+Practical Hands-on Experience - The program offers a faculty and student led outpatient clinic that will offer free to low-cost clinical services to clients of all ages promoting development, safety and aging in place in the environment of choice for special population groups.

-Practicum- a doctoral practicum will be a capstone learning experience that will provide students with advanced professional development in clinical practice, administration, leadership, research, program or policy development, advocacy, education or theory development.
+Doctoral Capstone Experience - A doctoral capstone is the final learning experience providing students with advanced professional development in clinical practice, administration, leadership, research, program or policy development, advocacy, education or theory development.

-Faculty/Student Research- Students will engage in research with faculty members and will have an opportunity to participate in established inter-professional learning opportunities to develop heightened clinical understanding and collaboration.
+Faculty/Student Research - Students engage in research with faculty members and have an opportunity to participate in established inter-professional learning opportunities to develop heightened clinical understanding and collaboration.

-Leadership and Advocacy- professional opportunities will be offered for students and faculty members aimed at communicating with elected officials and improving client access to occupational therapy services.
+Leadership and Advocacy - Professional opportunities are offered for students and faculty members aimed at communicating with elected officials and improving client access to occupational therapy services.

 The Summer 2019 application will open on July 18, 2018 for perspective students to apply.
 All applicants should complete the Online Application and read the instructions.